brentp/combined-pvalues/README.rst

-A library to calculate adjusted p-values from spatially autocorellated tests.
+A library to calculate adjusted p-values from spatially autocorrelated tests.
+This is useful for ChIP-Seq probes and Tiling arrays.

 See